-Tired of Letting a Hallucinogen Addiction Control Your Life?
+Tired of Letting Hallucinogen Addiction Control Your Life?

-There is a misconception that people cannot become addicted to or harmed by hallucinogens.
-While they are not generally life threatening, hallucinations are profound distortions in a person’s perception of reality, including delusions and false notions.
+There’s a common misconception that people can’t become addicted to hallucinogens.
+While they aren’t generally life threatening, hallucinations are profound distortions of a person’s perception of reality, including delusions and an inability to distinguish reality from illusion.
 In this state, people see images, hear sounds and feel sensations that seem real but do not exist.
-Hallucinating can put someone into a dangerous situation if they don’t have a firm grasp on reality, and decide to act recklessly.
+Hallucinating can thrust someone into a perilous situation if they don’t have a firm grasp on reality, and decide to act recklessly.
+Hallucinogen addiction is real, and can be incredibly dangerous.

-Historically, hallucinogens have been used in religious rituals or spiritual pursuits to produce mystical “visions,” or simply to induce detachment from reality, according to an online report by About Health.
+Historically, hallucinogens have been used in religious rituals or spiritual pursuits to produce mystical “visions,” or simply to induce detachment from reality.
 Research shows that writers, poets and artists used these drugs through the decades to find inspiration or to spark creativity.
+However, we now know how hallucinogens work, and just how dangerous they can be.

 Today, studies reveal that hallucinogens are abused more often for social or recreational purposes.
 People take them to have fun, deal with stress, or enable themselves to enter into what they perceive as a more enlightened sense of thinking or being.
 Whatever a person’s reason for taking them, the effects are dictated by the amount taken, and your own unique personality and brain chemistry.
 This makes them highly unpredictable and dangerous.